BDubon/Wander/Instructions.md

   - Now a graph will apear showing you visually the current and average price.

-  - you will also be able to see avergae, current, max, and min prices aswell.
+  - you will also be able to see average, current, max, and min prices as well.
 If you have aleardy ran this url, you can see your historical data.

-  - Most importantly after pasting a url, a csv will be created and now can be added to by updating databases
+  - Most importantly after pasting a url, a csv file will be created and now can be added to by updating databases (Tools > Update Database...)

 ### 2. Update Databases